Management’s Discussion and Analysis of Financial Condition and Results of Operations.

 |Other income (expense):|

-System sales and support revenues decreased by $1.6 million, or 4%, compared to the first quarter of 2021.
-System sales and support revenues were comprised of the following during the respective periods:
+EHR revenues increased by $0.4 million, or 1%, compared to the first quarter of 2022, and were comprised of the following during the respective periods:

 |Three Months Ended March 31,|

 |Acute Care EHR||$||27,613 ||$||27,364 |

 |Post-acute Care EHR||380 ||476 |

 |Total non-recurring EHR revenues||3,672 ||3,504 |

 |Total EHR revenue||$||35,191 ||$||34,763 |

 (1) Mostly comprised of support and maintenance, third-party subscriptions, and SaaS revenues.

 (2) Mostly comprised of installation revenues from the sale of our acute care and post-acute care EHR solutions and related applications under a perpetual (non-subscription) licensing model.